daniel-ewing/jackson-configurator/README.md

     <version>1.0</version>
 </dependency>
 ```
-To be able to build your WAR project, you must either:
+To be able to build your project, you must either:

 * First build the `jackson-configurator-1.0.jar` project in the same development environment, so that it can be found in the `.m2` cache.